Ankushhhh14/ReconVibe/README.md

 #### Cause:

 This issue occurs when the script uses **Windows-style line endings (CRLF)**, which are incompatible with Unix-based systems (Linux/macOS/WSL).
-The presence of the carriage return (`
-`) character causes the script to fail during execution.
+The presence of the carriage return (`\r`) character causes the script to fail during execution.

 ---